July 17, 2025

 It’s fine.

-As it was mentioned before, prior to late 2016, Google’s recommendation was to place the entire Google Tag Manager code to <body>.
+As mentioned before, before late 2016, Google’s recommendation was to place the entire Google Tag Manager code to <body>.
 This is still working to this day.

 But remember that you might be losing some tracking data because GTM (placed in <body>) starts loading a bit later compared to Google Tag Manager code placed in <head>.